trek-view/image-timestamper/README.md

 Image Timestamper gives users a significant amount of flexibility to edit the timestamps of multiple images (usually timestamps) in one go using the command line.

-The script works with .mp4 video files too.
-In the case of video files all `*CreateDate`'s (e.g. MediaCreateDate, TrackCreateDate, etc,) are modified instead (as oppose to `DateTimeOriginal` for image files)

 _Note: if you need to adjust GPS log timestamps see [GPS Track Timestamper](https://github.com/trek-view/gps-track-timestamper)._

 ## How it works

-1. You specify a photo file, series of timelapse photo files, or video file
+1. You specify a photo file or series of timelapse photo files
 2. You define how timestamps should be assigned
-3. The script reads all of the photos in the directory or video file
+3. The script reads the photo / all of the photos in the directory
-4. The script writes new timestamps into photos as `DateTimeOriginal` values or into video as `*CreateDate`'s.
+4. The script writes new timestamps into photos as `DateTimeOriginal` values.

 ## Requirements